La Línea corruption case: Arrest and conviction of Roxana Baldetti and Pérez Molina

-Pérez Molina and Baldetti trial
+On October 9, 2018, Baldetti was sentenced to 15 1/2 years in prison after being convicted for fraud and other charges related to the issuance of government contracts to clean Lake Amatitlán.
 On 18 January 2022, Pérez Molina's "La Linea" related criminal trial officially began, with Baldetti serving as his co-defendant.
 On 7 December 2022, the two were sentenced to 16-year prison terms and fines of around US$1m each.